mattpe/ucad/03-frameworks.md

 ### Software Toolkit

 A software toolkit, often just called a toolkit, is a collection of software tools, libraries, and utilities meant to help developers create applications.
 Toolkits typically focus on a specific aspect of software development, such as GUI development (like the GTK toolkit for graphical interfaces) or data visualization (like D3.js for creating interactive data visualizations in web applications).
-Toolkits can be seen as a subset of libraries, often more specialized.
+In addition to libraries, they may include utilities and other resources for a specific purpose.

 ### Software Development Kit (SDK)